JyotikaUppar/Data_science/README.md

 ##  Data Science Projects

-Welcome to  a collection of Data Science  projects by Jyotika Uppar.
-These projects demonstrate hands-on work in **machine learning, data preprocessing, model evaluation, and visualization** using real datasets.
+Welcome to  a collection of Data Science  projects These projects demonstrate hands-on work in **machine learning, data preprocessing, model evaluation, and visualization** using real datasets.

 ---